Inverse design of broadband and lossless topological photonic crystal waveguide modes: Design process and results

-First, the hole sizes in the PCS that the waveguide is built from is optimized to increase the size of the PBG, then the interface holes are optimized for the bandwidth.
-The PCS is modeled as a triangular lattice of two-hole cells, which are outlined outlined with a green line in Fig.~\ref{fig: Fig 2} (a).
+The objective of the optimization is to increase the bandwidth of a target single guided mode.
+We define the bandwidth as the frequency range, under the light line, in which no PC bands exist, where the guided mode band exists as a one-to-one transformation of frequency.
+First, the hole sizes in the PC that the waveguide is built from is optimized to increase the size of the PBG, then the interface holes are optimized for the bandwidth.
+The PC is modeled as a triangular lattice of two-hole cells, which are outlined outlined with a green line in Fig.~\ref{fig: Fig 2}(a).
 Only the hole radii in each unit cell are allowed to be modified and having assuming a lattice constant, $a$, of 453 nm, are not allowed to fall bellow 30 nm such that the holes can be fabricated with modern fabrication technology \cite{christiansenTopologicalInsulatorsTopology2019}.
-The holes are also required to maintain 30 nm between their edges.
+The holes are also required to maintain 30 nm between their edges, and we keep the slab height at $h = 258.9$ nm.
 The optimization quickly reduced the smaller hole's radius to the minimum allowed size.
 At this point, a methodical search across the possible values of $r_2$, with $r_1$ held at 30 nm, is conducted.
 At each hole size, the band structure and the PBG are calculated.
 In Fig.~\ref{fig: Fig 2}(b), the PBG range across values of $r_2$ is shaded in dark blue.
 In Fig. \ref{fig: Fig 2}(c) and (d), sample band structures are shown for the values of $r_2$ indicated by the vertical dashed black lines in Fig.~\ref{fig: Fig 2}(b).
 Using the GME technique, the methodical search across 50 values of $r_2$ takes less than 5 minutes to run on a laptop.
 From the PBG, we calculate the gap-midgap ratio, $\Delta \omega / \omega_m$, which we define as the PBG width divided by its central frequency value.
 For this calculation, the region $\omega a /2 \pi c > 0.34$ (shaded in light grey in Fig. \ref{fig: Fig 2}(b)) was not considered as part of the PBG because this region is above the light line for the waveguide.
-A radius of approximately 0.31 $[a]$ (140 nm) is chosen for the second PCS hole radius.
+A radius of approximately $0.31a$ (140 nm) is chosen for the second PC hole radius.